jjgarzella/jjgarzella.github.io/AcademicSite/mentoring.md

 * abstract algebra, e.g. at the level of Artin's *Algebra* (UCSD Math 100/103).
 * algebraic geometry, e.g. at the level of Hartshorne's *Algebraic Geometry* (UCSD Math 203).

-If you're interested in doing undergraduate research with me and you have one or more of the following skills and are willing to learn how to code (or to learn new coding skills), then I can probably find a research project for you.
+If you're interested in doing undergraduate research with me and you have one or more of the listed skills and are willing to learn how to code (or to learn new coding skills), then I can probably find a research project for you.
 However, I might be too busy to mentor another student (sadly, this is somewhat likely, but feel free to ask though).

 If you don't yet have the necessary background, but you're still interested in research, I'd encourage you to consider doing a reading course.